dojot/dojot/tools/kafka/loopback/README.md

-# Loopback service for 100K epic
+# Loopback service for kafka

-This service is a helper for testing the 100k-epic.
+This service is a helper for kafka.
 It's goal is to transform messages sent from devices to dojot into messages sent from dojot to devices.
-To implement this "loopback", it transfers incoming messages from **device-data** topic to **device-manager** topic adapting them according to dojot's message schema.
+It transfers incoming messages from **device-data** topic to **device-manager** topic adapting them according to dojot's message schema.

 # Configurations
 ## Environment Variables